High-dimensional robust approximated M-estimators for mean regression with asymmetric data: The PRAM method

 We are interested in penalized mean regression estimators such that

 where $\mL_{\alpha, n}$ is the empirical loss function and $\rho_\lambda$ is a penalty function which encourages the sparsity in the solution.
-Here $\alpha >0$ is a parameter controlling the robustness, which is allowed to diverge.
-As mentioned in Section \ref{sec1}, we consider the loss function $\mL_{\alpha, n}$ satisfying
+Here $\alpha >0$ is an adaptive robustification parameter controlling the robustness, which is allowed to diverge.
+We consider the loss function $\mL_{\alpha, n}$ satisfying